n1k0m0/BackLight/README.md

 The last two bytes of the packet have to be a "Fletcher-16 checksum" over the brightness byte, the previous array of LED informations, and two zero bytes (0x00).
 See https://en.wikipedia.org/wiki/Fletcher%27s_checksum#Fletcher-16 for details on that checksum.

+# Compiling your own BackLight:

+Client:

+You need Visual Studio.
+I used Visual Studio Community edition 2019 (see https://visualstudio.microsoft.com/vs/) Just clone/download this repository.
+Then, open the BackLight/BackLight.sln in Visual Studio 2019.
+Compile the project.
+Don't forget to switch from DEBUG compilation to RELEASE compilation.
+You may also download the current build which I uploaded to the repository (see binary folder).

+Server:

+You need the Arduiono IDE.
+I used the 1.8.9 version (see https://www.arduino.cc/en/Main/Software).
+Open ESPServer/ESPServer.ino with the arduino IDE.
+Compile it and upload it to your ESP8266.
+You also need to download the Adafruit Neo Pixel library.
+In the IDE go to "Tools/Manage Libraries") and download it.